mdo/wtf-html-css/index.md

 <a name="ie-selector-limit"></a>
 ### Internet Explorer's selector limit
 Internet Explorer 9 and below have a max of 4,096 selectors per stylesheet.
-They also have a limit of 31 stylesheets.
+They also have a limit of 31 combined stylesheets and `<style></style>` includes.
 Anything after this limit is ignored by the browser.
 Either split your CSS up, or start refactoring.
 I'd suggest the latter.

 As a helpful side note, here's how browsers count selectors: